HND in Health and Social Care Practice (Leadership and Management)

 Entry Requirements

-- a BTEC Level 3 qualification in Health and Social Care
+- a BTEC Level 3 qualification in Health & Social Care

-- a GCE Advanced Level profile that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
-This profile is likely to be supported by GCSE grades 9 to 4 and/or A* to C (or equivalent) in subjects such as maths and English.
+- a GCE Advanced Level profile (A level) that demonstrates strong performance in a relevant subject or adequate performance in more than one GCE subject.
+This profile is likely to be supported by GCSE grades 9 to 4 and/or A* to C (or equivalent) in subjects such as Maths and English.
 For some pathways, science will be an advantage.

-- an access to Higher Education Diploma from an approved further education institution
+- an access to a Higher Education Diploma from an approved further education institution.

 - an international equivalent to the above qualifications.

-A current enhanced DBS Certificate is required for admission – should not have a criminal background which might prevent them from working with young people or vulnerable adults.
+A current enhanced DBS Certificate is required for admission.
+The applicants should not have a criminal background which might prevent them from working with young people or vulnerable adults.

-Centres may wish to consider applicants’ prior learning when considering their acceptance on a Pearson BTEC Higher Nationals, through Recognition of Prior Learning.
+The College may wish to consider applicants’ prior learning when considering their acceptance on a Pearson BTEC Higher National, through Recognition of Prior Learning.

-Furthermore, international (Tier-4) students must show proof of English – language competence through success in an English test or background approved by UK Visas and Immigration (UKVI) and/or UK Border Agency (UKBA).
+Both international (Tier-4) students and European Union (EU) students must demonstrate English language proficiency by passing an English test or by providing a background approved by UK Visas and Immigration (UKVI).
 They should have a CEFR B2 level and above in reading, writing, listening, and speaking.
-European Union (EU) students should also have good exam results or a background in the English language.

 The Pearson BTEC Higher National qualifications are accredited on the Regulated Qualifications Framework (RQF) for learners aged 18 years and over.